-Hospitality Jobs in New York with H-1B Sponsorship
+Hospitality H-1B Sponsorship Jobs in New York

-New York is one of the most active states for hospitality H-1B sponsorship, driven by a dense concentration of luxury hotels, global restaurant groups, and major resorts.
+New York is one of the most active states for hospitality H-1B visa sponsorship, driven by a dense concentration of luxury hotels, global restaurant groups, and major resorts.
 Large employers like Marriott, Hilton, and Hyatt regularly file H-1B petitions for specialized roles across New York City, the Hamptons, and Niagara Falls resort corridors.

-See All Hospitality Jobs
+Find Hospitality Jobs

 Overview

-Open Jobs665+
+Open Jobs174+

-Work Type94% On-site
+Work Type85% On-site

 Top LocationNew York, NY

-Most JobsAramark
+Most JobsMcDonald's

 We won't show you this job again